openshift-homeroom/lab-workshop-content/workshop/content/exercises/05-page-formatting.md

 echo lower
 ```

 Note that having two terminals is an option and not the default.
-For this workshop two are displayed because the `Dockerfile` and `.s2i/environment` files include `TERMINAL_TAB=split` environment variable.
-If you didn't need the terminal tab to be split and two terminal sessions show, remove the setting for this environment variable.
+For this workshop two are displayed because the `Dockerfile` and `.s2i/environment` files set the `TERMINAL_TAB=split` environment variable.
+If you didn't need the terminal tab to be split and two terminal sessions shown, remove the setting for this environment variable.

 In the case where you do have two terminals, if you want to be clear when a command is being executed in the upper terminal, instead of `execute`, you can use `execute-1` for the annotation on the code block.